 In dar, these dates are stored as integers (the number of seconds elapsed since Jan 1st, 1970) as Unix systems do, since release 2.5.0 it can also save, store and restore the microsecond part of these dates on system that support it.
 As seen above, the limitation is not due to dar but on the integer used, so if you use infinint, you should be able to store any date as far in the future as you want.
 Of course dar cannot stores dates before Jan the 1st of 1970, but it should not be a very big problem as there should not be surviving files older than that epoch ;-)

 There is no standard way under Unix to change the ctime.
 So Dar is not able to restore the ctime date of files.

-Unix systems do not provide a way to modify the last modification date (aka mtime) of an existing symlink.Worse If you modify the mtime of an existing symlink, you end modifying the mtime of the file targeted by that symlink, keeping untouched the mtime of the symlink itself!
+On system that provide the lutimes() system call, the dates of a symlink can be restored.
+On systems that do not provide that system call, if you modify the mtime of an existing symlink, you end modifying the mtime of the file targeted by that symlink, keeping untouched the mtime of the symlink itself!
 For that reason, without lutimes() support, dar is avoids restoring mtime of symlink.